INTEREST IN TRAVELING

 This is of course to remain consistent.
 No need to translate your website into Chinese if you target only a European audience.
 However, if you notice among your customers more and more South American and your brochures are only in French and English, maybe it would make sense to add Spanish and / or Portuguese.

-SEEK PROFESSIONAL CHINESE TRANSLATORS TO TRANSLATE INTO CHINESE
+SEEK PROFESSIONAL TRANSLATORS

-Although it is important to translate the website or its brochure, it is especially crucial to have it done by professional Chinese translators, translating into their native language, and avoid at all costs the use of Google Translate.
+Although it is important to translate the website or its brochure, it is especially crucial to have it done by professional translators, translating into their native language, and avoid at all costs the use of Google Translate.
 Why ?
 Do you think a poor translation is better than no translation at all?
 Think again!

 A bad translation returns a bad image and can be the source of misunderstandings.
 At best, it will become comic and discredit your activity, at worst it will scare away potential tourists.

 In both cases, you will not get out unscathed and will face a failure in terms of development in the target market.
 A sign at the entrance of a hotel, for example, indicating “Speaking French well” or “We speak French” will reveal immediately that we do not really speak much French and that this statement is false.
 This is enough to turn many francophone around, who need to be reassured by hearing someone speak their language.

 Moreover, in the tourism sector, linguistic adaptation must be performed by people who know both the culture of the target country, and the marketing plan.
 For example, when we want to inform the French public on an offer in Spain, it is important to know France and the differences between the two countries, otherwise, the cultural specificities will not be well valued, and will not be well understood by the target audience.